Pfizer CEO: What we learned from our interns this summer

 That’s why, even when COVID-19 threatened so many important milestones and institutions, I was determined to find a way to offer young people the same opportunity I had to sharpen their talents and expand their horizons.
 As the summer draws to a close and we say farewell to Pfizer’s nearly 400 interns (down from about 600 in previous years), I frequently return to four important lessons about our unique 2020 summer internship program.

 - Creativity is key.
 Yes, COVID threw us a curveball; but after some thoughtful problem-solving, we insisted our summer internship program move forward.
 We decided on a fully virtual experience in April, because we wanted the students to have guaranteed opportunities.
-We knew the experience would be different—perhaps challenging—for the interns and their managers, yet the opportunities for networking, understanding our industry and earning a paycheck far outweighed any areas of concern.
+We knew the experience would be different—perhaps challenging—for the interns and their managers, yet the opportunities for networking, understanding our industry, and earning a paycheck far outweighed any areas of concern.
 While we missed impromptu conversations with our interns in the hallways, we had the joy of working with them online—and, not surprisingly, benefited from their agility and creative problem solving required with remote work and teleconferencing.

 - Personnel matters.
 We were fortunate to have an extraordinary group of interns—but the existing supervisors at Pfizer was also vital to making our amended internship programs successful and valuable to participants.
 Our interns’ supervisors not only adapted to the new demands on their time and energy; they also made the extra effort to ensure that the summer months had meaningful work, introductions for networking video chats, and virtual coffee chats.
 Because of my colleagues’ commitment to this program, we were able to offer an experience that was interesting, educational, and packed with the kind of mentorship and career support that helps young adults find their way.

 - Inclusivity counts.
-Equity is one of Pfizer’s core values—along with Courage, Excellence and Joy—and we wanted these values to be represented in our 2020 summer intern program.
+Equity is one of Pfizer’s core values—along with Courage, Excellence, and Joy—and we wanted these values to be represented in our 2020 summer intern program.
 I challenged our team to ensure that more than half of our US-based intern cohort came from underrepresented backgrounds (including, but not limited to, first generation college attendees, veterans, refugees, students with disabilities, and minority ethnic groups).
 Ultimately, 67 percent of the students who self-reported identified themselves as members of groups that are typically underrepresented.
 We could not have achieved this important milestone towards greater inclusivity without the enthusiasm of our colleagues, many of whom reached out to their alma maters to encourage students’ applications, answered questions from prospective applicants, and acted as advocates with hiring managers.
-Similarly, I am grateful to the nearly twenty “equity” partner organizations who helped us achieve this bold goal, educating students about the opportunity and urging them forward.
+Similarly, I am grateful to the nearly 20 “equity” partner organizations who helped us achieve this bold goal, educating students about the opportunity and urging them forward.

 - Learning is vital—for interns, and for us.
 Of course, the 2020 Pfizer summer intern program did not turn out exactly as we had anticipated.
 Many of the experiences that students expect in an internship simply weren’t possible to achieve this year.
 And as we would with any new venture, we reached out for our students’ feedback in order to understand how best to learn from and build on the program for future years.
 Whether the 2021 summer interns sit in one of our 18 US internship sites or work from their kitchen tables, we will take this information and use it for continuous improvement.